Who needs Kylo Ren to snuff out hope when there's Johnson's Loser Luke Skywalker?

 Disney has too much money and too little nerve for those quiet moments of roaring authenticity.
 And so, like the Transformers, the idea seems to be to deafen, dazzle and tickle the audience into liking a story, rather than trusting in the traditional pillars of cinemacraft - characters, plot, pacing and mythos.

 Going forward, I suspect it will turn out that Rey and Ben are siblings, but that unlike Kylo Ren/Ben, Rey has always been Rey - even if they are siblings, she created herself.
 I've maintained since The Force Awakens that there is a lot linking Han and Leia to Rey, but the idea that she may see herself as her own creation is certainly brave, but perhaps this is the greatest heresy in terms of Rian Johnson at the helm.
 I believe there's enough ambiguity for Rey to still emerge was Ben's sibling, just as Star Wars played with themes of patriarchy and sibling themes throughout.

-The heart of Star Wars seems to be royal blood ties.
+The heart of Star Wars seems to be about royal blood ties.
 That someone isn't no one, they're royalty - they're princes and princesses of the galaxy.
-The magic of Star Wars is this idea about emerging from nothing, and become a truly significant character in the universe.
-It's about actualisation on the greatest and grandest scale, and finding that one's place in the universe is greater and more powerful than one could ever have imagined.
+The magic of Star Wars is this idea about emerging from nothing, and becoming not merely someone, but a truly significant character in the universe.
+It's about actualisation on the greatest and grandest scale, and finding that one's place in the universe is larger than life, bigger than anyone could ever have imagined.

-It's no wonder the death toll in this film is such that the survivors of the rebel alliance easily fit into the Millennium Falcon at the end.
+It's no wonder the death toll in this film is such that the survivors of the Resistance easily fit into the Millennium Falcon at the end.
 The characters don't care and by the end of Last Jedi, neither do we.
 That's how you snuff out the Star Wars spark.
 Now it's all on JJ Abrams, the director of Lost, to bring it back.